maysam/geoserver/doc/en/user/source/rest/api/details.rst

 Authentication
 --------------

 Requests that modify resources (POST, PUT, and DELETE operations) require the client to be authenticated.
-By default, method of authentication used is Basic authentication.
+By default, the method of authentication used is Basic authentication.
 See the :ref:`security` section for how to change the authentication method.

 Status codes
 ------------

 An HTTP request uses a status code to relay the outcome of the request to the client.
-Different status codes are used for various purposes through out this document.
+Different status codes are used for various purposes throughout this document.
 These codes are described in detail by the `HTTP specification <http://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html>`_.

 The most common status codes are listed below, along with their descriptions: